Noncommutative Geometry, Spectral Asymptotics, and Semiclassical Analysis: Introduction

 \item[(b)] Lipschitz regularity, i.e., $[|D|,a]\in \sL(\sH)$ for all $a\in \sA$.

 \item[(c)] A Tauberian condition for the zeta functions $\Tr[a^z|D|^{-z}]$, $a\geq 0$, $\Re z>p$ (see Condition~\ref{cnd:TauberianMSZ} for the precise statement). \end{enumerate}

-It would be desirable to remove the technical conditions (a) and (b), especially the former, since it prevents us from dealing with 1-dimensional and 2-dimensional examples.
+It would be desirable to remove the technical conditions (a) and (b), especially the former, since they prevent us from dealing with 1-dimensional and 2-dimensional examples.
 It is actually conjectured in~\cite{MSZ:LMP22} that the main results there should hold for $p\leq 2$.

 In addition, it would be good to relate the Tauberian condition~(c) to more standard Tauberian conditions in terms of zeta functions $\Tr[a|D|^{-z}]$ or heat traces $\Tr[ae^{-tD^2}]$, $t>0$, which do not involve powers of $a$.
 The need for this was pointed out by Alain Connes during an online seminar in May 2021.
-He also pointed that closedness under holomorphic functional calculus should play a role.
+He also pointed out that closedness under holomorphic functional calculus should play a role.

 The main aim of this monograph is to show that, in the setup of spectral triples, results such as semiclassical Weyl laws and Connes' integration formulas, as well as Weyl laws for Steklov eigenvalues are mere consequences of \emph{classical} Weyl laws for some Laplace-type operators, namely, operators of the form $aD^2a$, where $a$ ranges over positive invertible elements of $\sA$.
 This simplifies the approach of~\cite{MSZ:LMP22} and leads to stronger results.
-In particular, we remove the conditions~(a)--(b) in the approach in the approach of~\cite{MSZ:LMP22} and replace the Tauberian condition of~\cite{MSZ:LMP22} by a more general spectral theoretic condition (see Condition~(W) below).
+In particular, we remove the conditions~(a)--(b) in the approach of~\cite{MSZ:LMP22} and replace the Tauberian condition of~\cite{MSZ:LMP22} by a more general spectral theoretic condition (see Condition~(W) below).
 That condition is weaker and easier to check in practice, which allows us to widen significantly the scope of applications of the results and cover various new examples.
 We also exhibit Tauberian conditions (Condition~(Z) and Condition (H); see below) which imply Condition~(W) and answer the above-mentioned comments of Alain Connes.